FukiBabasaki/hiragana-recogniser/README.md

 [demo](http://3.26.65.5:5000/)

-Web app hosted on aws ec2 instance and the model is deployed on sagemaker inference endpoint.
+The app is written in python with flask.
+Some element is enabled by Javascript.
+It's hosted on AWS EC2 and the model is deployed on sagemaker inference endpoint.

+My model is inspired by this [thesis](http://cs231n.stanford.edu/reports/2016/pdfs/262_Report.pdf).

 ## Model description